AustinAres2007/DeveloperJoe/README.md

 - Remove listening support (too buggy, too many dependencies for too little reward that does not even work correctly)
 - Add comments to functions
 - Add `/server` -> Displays publically avalible configuration about the server
+- Still have to fix that stdin error.